jasonmoo/cryp/README.md

 The goal of this project is to provide a simple way to store secrets in code repositories and work with sensitive data.

-cryp is written using only the [go stdlib](http://golang.org/pkg/).
+cryp is written using only the [go stdlib](http://golang.org/pkg/) and the [official golang scrypt package](golang.org/x/crypto/scrypt).
 The code is approachable and tested.

 ##How does it work?